I’ve heard a lot of people like the LackRack, that is if you have an IKEA nearby.

 OS is currently Ubuntu 22.04.5 LTS (cloud image which is lightweight) just running a very simple docker engine install using the script (plus a few other options since I script the install)

-The load averages as of this current moment are 0.12, 0.15, 0.10
+The load averages as of this current moment are 0.12, 0.15, 0.10 so not even a full thread is being used.

 I let the container run unmetered on the CPU and memory.